-Begin the self-drive journey in Bodø, the gateway to the Lofoten Islands and explore this beautiful Arctic landscape, a combination of deep fjords, sky-high mountains, an array of sea birds and stretched coastlines.
-Spend two nights in a rorbu, one of the Lofoten Island's distinctive red-painted cabins in a picturesque colourful fishing village, on the shores of Nusfjord before visiting the Lofotr Viking Museum near Borg and concluding your journey in the harbour town of Svolvær.
+Begin your self-drive journey in Bodø, the gateway to the Lofoten Islands, before hopping over to explore this beautiful Arctic landscape – a combination of deep fjords, sky-high mountains, an array of sea birds and stretched coastlines.
+Along the way, you'll enjoy super-scenic drives and nights in a traditional rorbu – one of the Lofoten Islands' distinctive red-painted cabins, perched beautifully in a picturesque colourful fishing village.
+There's also plenty of activities to keep you occupied, from hikes and boat rides to the chance to unearth the region's Viking heritage.

 Day 1: Bodo